 Linus describes on a ha HAT WERE PPRO AN ler Pentium hardware ays return 0.
-You don't need "spin\u hing you need is to make sure there is s kind of true by the fact that you're c for speculative reads and stor A Pentium is a in-order ma wrt reads etc. So on a Pentiu
+You don't need "spin\u hing you need is to make sure there is s kind of true by the fact that you're c observable on other processors.